 Double click on the Session task will open the Edit Tasks window.
 Within Properties Tab

-With in the Connections, click on the Arrow button beside the Relational type, and use the Connection variable that we created in our previous step i.e., $Source
+Within the Connections, click on the Arrow button beside the Relational type.
+And then use the Connection variable we created in our previous step, i.e., $Source.

-Let us open the SQL Server Management Studio to check whether we successfully performed the update strategy.
+Let us open the SQL Server Management Studio to check whether we successfully performed the Informatica update strategy.